Jarvis-Consulting-Group/jarvis_data_eng-parsaabadi/README.md

-feature/profile
 # Parsa Abadi .
 Jarvis Consulting

-My name is Parsa Abadi and I am an active team player who is curious, maintains a strict schedule, and mostly adheres to established protocols while also being open to flexibility when necessary.
+I am an active team player who is curious, maintains a strict schedule, and adheres to established protocols.
 I recently graduated from McMaster University with a Bachelor of Applied Science in Honours Computer Science and have a strong academic record.
 I gained expertise in the tech and IT industry through my studies and as a research engineer at McScert, where I maintained and updated documentations for pods using JIRA, collected user requirements for building and maintaining code for tools, and applied principles of safety engineering to software development in a model-driven environment.
 Additionally, I am part of a city wide volleyball team and enjoy playing chess competitively.
 I am excited for the opportunity to prove myself as a valuable team member in the software development industry.

 ## Skills

 **Proficient:** Git, Angular/React, Agile/Scrum, Python, RDBMS/SQL

-**Competent:** Java, HTML/CSS, NodeJS, Docker, Linux/Bash, AWS
+**Competent:** Java, HTML/CSS, NodeJS, Docker, Linux/Bash, AWS, REST APIs

-**Familiar:** C#, Spring, ASP.NET, REST APIs, Ruby, Haskell
+**Familiar:** C#, Spring, ASP.NET, C/C++, Ruby, Haskell

 ## Jarvis Projects